ICUK-Net/icuk-broadband-checker-php/README.md

 wget https://getcomposer.org/download/latest-stable/composer.phar
 ```

-Create a composer.json file with this data (if you already have a composer.json file add the data from the require and repositories)
+Create a composer.json file with this data (if you already have a composer.json file add the data from the require)
 ```json
 {
     "name": "root/html",